antilopinae/TechReviewAmicon/Readme.md

     The `build_and_run.sh` script will:
     *   **Clean and rebuild the project** using CMake (Debug build by default, configurable in the script).
     *   Clean the `note.txt` file.
-    *   Open three new terminal windows and execute the Server, Client, and Logger applications.
+    *   Open three new terminal windows and execute the Server, Client, and JournalUtility applications.

 ### Customizing Terminal Behavior in `build_and_run.sh`